Treatments

 Auricular Acupuncture

-Auricular acupuncture is a type of 'micro-acupuncture' that utilises well-defined reflex relationships between specific points on the ear and external or internal regions of the body for diagnostic clues or therapeutic measures.
-Contrary to popular belief, auricular acupuncture is not a more recent form of acupuncture than 'body acupuncture', although it has been substantially developed in recent years.
+Auricular acupuncture is a type of 'micro-acupuncture' that utilises well-defined reflex relationships between specific nodal sites on the ear and external or internal regions of the body for diagnostic clues or therapeutic measures.
 It is well-known for its use in the field of addiction.
 However, its scope of treatment is actually far wider.

 Koryo Hand Acupuncture